 Visual distractions are anything that takes a driver's eyes off of the road.
 Some examples of visual distractions include texting, changing the radio station, or turning around to communicate with someone in the backseat.
 It is obviously critical for drivers to be able to see what is going on on the road in front of them, which means that seemingly minor visual distractions can have devastating consequences.

 Manual distractions are anything that makes a driver take their hands off the wheel while driving.
+Testing, eating, drinking, applying makeup, etc. are examples of manual distractions.
 Manual distractions may seem less dangerous than visual distractions if a driver still has their eyes on the road, but some situations require split second reactions, and not having hands on the wheel to be able to immediately react can be the difference between a close call and a serious accident.

 Cognitive distractions are anything that take a driver's mind off of the road.
 They are similar to manual distractions in that they can seem more benign than visual accidents, but can have the same catastrophic consequences.
 Cognitive distractions can be anything from chatting with a friend to simply thinking hard about an emotional situation.

-Compensation You Can Expect after a Distracted Driving Accident in Fairfield County
+Compensation You Can Expect after a Distracted Driving Accident in Connecticut

 One of the main concerns many car accident victims have is being made financially whole after their accident.
 There are many things that an accident victim could potentially be eligible to seek compensation for, and they generally fit into a couple of main categories.